I first wrote this blog post 3 years ago and have recently updated it.

 I don’t have all the answers and I don’t want to keep my team to myself, but I must remain connected because we are connected.
 I am available all the time.
 Its part of my role.
 I don’t switch off and tell people to ‘look at the website’, I help them and if I’m not around – my AWESOME team helps them.

 In my day job I teach social media.
-I run accounts… I build websites…I read about Facebook algorithms day in day out.
+I run social media accounts… I build websites…I read about Facebook algorithms day in day out.
 I get it.
 I teach it and I teach my team.
 I see my role in the team as being their coach and people who join my team get that additional benefit.
 It’s something that in my day job I charge for – but my gang get it free!